She is a winsome wee thing, She is a handsome wee thing, She is a bonny wee thing, This sweet wee wife o' mine - Robert Burns

-The Sony Xperia Z2 was unveiled during Sony's MWC press conference on 24 February, and will ship in black, white and purple colour options.
+The Sony Xperia Z2 was unveiled during Sony's MWC press conference on 24 February, where it was outed in black, white and purple colour options.

 Following the Xperia Z2's unveiling, SIM free retailer Unlocked-mobiles originally promised to send out orders on 1 April, while Phones 4u claimed an 11 April and Vodafone 10 April.

-However, Unlocked-mobiles has since revealed that it has been notified of a delay with the Xperia Z2, due to a third-party manufacturing glitch, which will see it delayed until 1 May.
+However, Unlocked-mobiles went on to reveal that it has been notified of a delay with the Xperia Z2, due to a third-party manufacturing glitch, which saw it delayed until 1 May.
 Sony confirmed the delay in a statement citing hardware troubles, but said that those who pre-ordered the Xperia Z2 early will still see an April shipping date.

-It seems Carphone Warehouse will be among the first to offer the Xperia Z2, telling The INQUIRER that it will be selling the phone two week's ahead of its new 1 May release date.
+Saying that, Carphone Warehouse became the first to offer the handset, notifying The INQUIRER that it went on sale two week's ahead of its official released date.

-EE has said it will be offering the device on its 4G network, but pricing is yet to be announced.
-Pre-orders will open from the end of March, with the launch of the device set for mid-April.
+EE has said it will be offering the device on its 4G network.
+Pre-orders opened at the end of March, with the launch of the device set for mid-April.
 EE is trying to tempt people to register interest in the Z2 before 26 March by giving them a chance to win a 50in 3D TV and a sound bar.

 O2 was able to get one up on its rival operators, sharing the thrilling news that it is has secured the exclusive rights to the purple Xperia Z2, and Vodafone and Three also will be selling the handset, albeit not in purple.